python/peps/pep-XXXX.rst

 Most of the other commonly used types have had their syntax improved via either PEP 604 or PEP 585. ``Callable`` is used heavily enough to similarly justify a more usable syntax.

-Why did we choose to support all the existing semantics of ``typing.Callable``, without adding support for new features?
-We looked at how frequently each feature would be useful in existing typed and untyped open-source code and determined that the vast majority of use cases are covered.
+We chose to support all the existing semantics of ``typing.Callable``, without adding support for new features.
+We took this decision after examining how frequently each feature might be used in existing typed and untyped open-source code.
+We determined that the vast majority of use cases are covered.

-We considered adding support for named, optional, and variadic arguments but decided against including that because our analysis showed they are infrequently used.
-And when they are really needed, it is possible to type these using Callback Protocols [#callback-protocols]_.
+We considered adding support for named, optional, and variadic arguments.
+However, we decided against including these features, as our analysis showed they are infrequently used.
+When they are really needed, it is possible to type these using Callback Protocols [#callback-protocols]_.

 See the Rejected Alternatives section for more detailed discussion about omitted features.